128technology/docs/docs/cc_fips_6.3.0_rest_graphql_apis.md

 The GraphQL APIs are documented using an interactive explorer and are found here:
 `https://<SSR address>/documentation/graphql`

 ## Tips

 The PCLI `trace` command can be used to see the API calls made for a given PCLI command.
 This can be useful to determine which data is available for common use cases.

 ## Configuration Changes

-This section documents the method of configuring some example Common Criteria features using the edit configuration API.
-The changes mirror what is documented in the PCLI in the relevant sections of the documentation which contain more detail about how these configuration settings function.
-The examples presented here with the online API documentation can be used to create configuration for any of the documented Common Criteria settings.
+This section documents the method of configuring features using the `edit configuration` API.
+The changes mirror what is documented in the PCLI, which contain more detail about these configuration settings.
+The examples presented here, along with the online API documentation, can be used to create configuration for any of the documented Common Criteria settings.

-Once the configuration edit API has been issued and no errors reported in the response, the configuration can be commited using the commit API.
+Once the `configuration edit` API has been issued and no errors reported in the response, the configuration can be commited using the `commit` API.
 For example:

 ```
 curl --request POST https://127.0.0.1/api/config/commit \